fusho96/bioinformatics/README.md

 ### FOR genome comparison
 1. Use the Genbank files (*.gbk) from you Prokka annotation results. ./ゲノムをを比較する/H1_3_1.gbk and LMG1863.gbk
-2. Open Mauve to align the sequences: Files-Align with progressiveMavue, add the sequences
+2. Open Mauve to align the sequences: Files-Align with progressiveMavue, add the sequences (dependant on JAVA environment)

-dependant on JAVA environment

-4. Run align

 ### FOR visulazation the results of genetic clusters
 1. Cut the part of sequences you are interested